Find below an exhaustive version of my résumé. A shorter downloadable PDF can be found here.

 5-week course in Ruby and Ruby on Rails.

-2015 EPPY Awards for Best News or Event Feature Video (reporter/producer) and Best Innovation Project on a Website (editor) 2015 Two Online News Association Award nominations, categories: Planned News Event and Breaking News 2015 Two Data Journalism Awards nominations for Investigation of the Year and winner for the General Excellence Data Journalism Award 2015 Webby Awards Nominee for Online Film & Video (News & Politics: Individual Episode) 2014 World Media Summit Honorable Mention for New Media Reporting 2014 EPPY Award Finalist for Best Investigative/Enterprise Feature 2014 Two nominations for ONA Awards in Explanatory Reporting 2014 Shorty Awards Nominee for Tumblr of the Year 2013 Knight Prototype Fund Recipient 2013 Overseas Press Club Award (video producer for WSJ entry) 2011 Online News Association MJ Bear Fellow, as journalism stand-out under 30 2011 Online News Association Award Nominee, category: Breaking News 2011 Society of Publishers in Asia Honorable Mention, category: Breaking News 2011 Society of American Business Editors and Writers Award 2011 Human Rights Press Award 2011 Official Honoree for the Webby Awards 2010 Finalist for South Asian Journalists Association Journalism Award 2010 Society of Publishers in Asia Award for Editorial Excellence 2009 Finalist for Society of Professional Journalists Deadline Club Awards 2009 Webby Awards: winner; finalist and official honoree in three categories 2008 Pulitzer Traveling Fellowship 2007 Third Prize from the Foreign Press Association Scholarship Fund
+2016 Information is Beautiful Awards, Silver Medal for Interactive Visualization and longlisted for Dataviz Project 2015 EPPY Awards for Best News or Event Feature Video (reporter/producer) 2015 Two Online News Association Award nominations, categories: Planned News Event and Breaking News 2015 Two Data Journalism Awards nominations for Investigation of the Year and winner for the General Excellence Data Journalism Award 2015 Webby Awards Nominee for Online Film & Video (News & Politics: Individual Episode) 2014 World Media Summit Honorable Mention for New Media Reporting 2014 EPPY Award Finalist for Best Investigative/Enterprise Feature 2014 Two nominations for ONA Awards in Explanatory Reporting 2014 Shorty Awards Nominee for Tumblr of the Year 2013 Knight Prototype Fund Recipient 2013 Overseas Press Club Award (video producer for WSJ entry) 2011 Online News Association MJ Bear Fellow, as journalism stand-out under 30 2011 Online News Association Award Nominee, category: Breaking News 2011 Society of Publishers in Asia Honorable Mention, category: Breaking News 2011 Society of American Business Editors and Writers Award 2011 Human Rights Press Award 2011 Official Honoree for the Webby Awards 2010 Finalist for South Asian Journalists Association Journalism Award 2010 Society of Publishers in Asia Award for Editorial Excellence 2009 Finalist for Society of Professional Journalists Deadline Club Awards 2009 Webby Awards: winner; finalist and official honoree in three categories 2008 Pulitzer Traveling Fellowship 2007 Third Prize from the Foreign Press Association Scholarship Fund

 You and Me as Data Points (Collaborative Authorship) Organization: International Center for Photography